AT-Publishing/website/0-blackfriday.md

 Black Friday 2019 fell on Friday **November 29 2019**, but some products are now in **Christmas Offers 2019**.

-## LIVE - BillFodl 40% OFF Christmas Sale
+## BillFodl 40% OFF Christmas Sale

 {{ site.stars.five }}